zakagan/DoomsdayCalc/README.md

     **keyword**: "Leap Day" or "leap" or just "lpd"
     **occurs**: Feburary 29th
-    **range**: In Gregorian calander, every four years except every year divisible by 100, but including years divisible by both 100 and 4.
-In the Julian calander it is simply every fout years.
+    **range**: In Gregorian calander, every four years except every year divisible by 100, but including years divisible by both 100 and 400.
+In the Julian calander it is simply every four years.

 7. **Good Friday**